Completely preventable cancer

-To underscore the importance of a screening colonoscopy, consider this — for men and women combined, colon cancer is the second leading cause of cancer death.
+To underscore the importance of a screening colonoscopy, consider this — for adults, colon cancer is the second leading cause of cancer death.
 According to the American Cancer Society, more than 52,000 Americans are expected to die this year alone from colon cancer.

 "The only difference between someone living and dying from colon cancer is when — at what point in their life — they get their colonoscopy," Dr. Sand said.
 "Colonoscopy really can save your life."